tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~
 {: #tls-restart title="Message flow for a full handshake with mismatched parameters"}

-Note: The handshake transcript includes the initial
+Note: The handshake transcript incorporates the initial
 ClientHello/HelloRetryRequest exchange; it is not reset with the new
 ClientHello.